-Year 1 is different to the Early Years environment and I am really pleased to say all the children are adapting beautifully and settling in well.
 In Year 1 we use the ‘carousel’ approach in the mornings.
 This means the children will complete four activities (English or maths based) across the morning.
-For two of these activities the children will work with an adult.
+For two of these activities, the children will work with an adult.
 One activity is independent and the other is a choosing based activity in our outside area and quiet room.
 In the afternoons we cover our current topic (history, geography, design and technology and art), music, science, Physical Education (PE), Religious Education (RE) and Physical, Social and Health Education (PSHE).

 Year 1 team

-Miss Tonna is the Year 1 class teacher and Mrs Farrelly teaches the children on Tuesdays mornings.
-Mrs Gallagher supports the children in the mornings and Mrs Sirrell in the afternoons.
+Miss Tonna is the Year 1 class teacher and Mrs Gow teaches the children on Thursday afternoons.
+Mrs Verrall supports the children in the mornings and Mrs Dodd in the afternoons.

-Science: Our topics are ‘My Body’ and ‘Seasonal Changes’.
+Science: Our topics are ‘Plants’ and ‘Everyday materials’.

-If you would like more information about our learning in the Autumn term, please look at the Curriculum News document.
+If you would like more information about our learning in the Summer term, please look at the Curriculum News document.